-International Journal of Evolution, Ecosystem & Ecography, Journal of Ornithology, Journal of Sound and Vibration, Journal of The Acoustical Society of America.
+International Journal of Evolution, Ecosystem & Ecography, Expert Opinion On Environmental Biology, Geology & Geophysics, Journal of Ornithology, Journal of Sound and Vibration, Journal of The Acoustical Society of America.

 Oxidative stress is essentially an imbalance between the production of free radicals and the ability of the body to counteract or detoxify their harmful effects through neutralization by antioxidants.
 Oxidative stress is likely to be involved in age-related development of cancer.
 The reactive species produced in oxidative stress can cause direct damage to the DNA and are therefore mutagenic.